 Helix Alternatives

 Helix is described as 'Fast text editor for the terminal inspired by modal editors like Kakoune and Neovim.
 Built as a native app using ' and is a Code Editor in the development category.
-There are more than 50 alternatives to Helix for a variety of platforms, including Linux, Windows, Mac, BSD and Flathub apps.
+There are more than 100 alternatives to Helix for a variety of platforms, including Linux, Mac, Windows, BSD and Flathub apps.
 The best Helix alternative is Notepad++, which is both free and Open Source.
 Other great apps like Helix are Visual Studio Code, Sublime Text, VSCodium and Vim.

 Copy a direct link to this comment to your clipboard